 The Breach Act defines a 'security breach' as the unauthorized acquisition of data in electronic form containing sensitive personally identifying information ('Sensitive PII').
 As is typical, a breach does not include either:

 - good faith acquisitions by employees or agents unless used for unrelated purposes;

 - the release of public records not otherwise subject to confidentiality or nondisclosure requirements; or

-- any lawful investigative, protection or intelligence activities by a state law enforcement or intelligence agency.
+- any lawful investigative, protection, or intelligence activities by a state law enforcement or intelligence agency.

 Notification to individuals.
-If a covered entity determines that an unauthorised acquisition of Sensitive PII has or is reasonably believed to have occurred, and is reasonably likely to cause substantial harm, it shall notify affected individuals as expeditiously as possible and without unreasonable delay, but no later than 45 days after the determination of both a breach and a likelihood of substantial harm.
+If a covered entity determines that an unauthorized acquisition of Sensitive PII has or is reasonably believed to have occurred, and is reasonably likely to cause substantial harm, it shall notify affected individuals as expeditiously as possible and without unreasonable delay, but no later than 45 days after the determination of both a breach and a likelihood of substantial harm.
 A federal or state law enforcement agency may request delayed notification if it may interfere with an investigation.
 If an entity determines that notice is not required, it shall document the determination and maintain the documentation for at least five years.

 Format and content.
 Written notice can be by mail or email, and must include: